MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 To create a numbered list, you can use all 1s.
 The numbers are rendered in ascending order as a sequential list when published.
 For increased source readability, you can increment your lists manually.

 Don't use letters in lists, including nested lists.
-They don't render correctly when published to Docs.
+They don't render correctly when published to Microsoft Learn.
 Nested lists using numbers will render as lowercase letters when published.
 For example:

 ```md
 1. This is